Menachot: Tosefta

-Jerusalim Talmud
+Jerusalem Talmud

 There is no Jerusalem Talmud gemara on tractate Menaḥot, though the medieval Tosafot mentions a passage that is found in tractate Yoma of the Yerushalmi.
 (109b, s.v. nizdamen).

 Babylonian Talmud

 Besides the main topics, summarized above, the Talmud contains noteworthy deliberations and narratives on other matters, such as:

 Chapter 3: Scribal guidelines for Hebrew letters and for writing Torah, mezuzah, and tefillin parchments.

 29b: A notable sugya is the homiletical narrative when Moses sees Rabbi Akiva.
 It begins with Moses finding God putting calligraphy "crowns" on the letters of the Torah, for the sake of Rabbi Akiva.
 Moses then sees Akiva as a teacher and as a martyr due to Roman persecution.
 This sugya has intrigued contemporary Jewish studies scholars.

 Chapter 4: Includes a discussion of tzitzit.

 53a-b: A sugya with the style of R. Ezra's midrash aggadah, with the notion that God was justified before Abraham for the destruction of the Temple and the exile to Babylonia.
 Compares the people of Israel to an olive-tree.

 99b: The attitude of Rabbi Ishmael toward Hellenism.

 109b: A sugya about the origin of the temple of Onias.
-Jacob Zallel Lauterbach and Isadore Singer drew attention to its concluding episode: At the hour of his death the high priest Simon the Just appointed his younger but learned son Onias to be his successor.
+Jacob Zallel Lauterbach and Isidore Singer drew attention to its concluding episode: At the hour of his death the high priest Simon the Just appointed his younger but learned son Onias to be his successor.
 Onias renounced his claim in favor of his elder brother Shimei.
 Onias, however, secretly grudged him his position and endeavored to supplant him.
 Consequently when Shimei, who was inexperienced in the priestly service, asked Onias to instruct him in its duties, the latter misled him into putting on a woman's cap and girdle to officiate in, and then told the priests that Shimei had promised his beloved to officiate in her cap and girdle on the day of his installation in office.
 When the priests threatened to kill Shimei for thus trifling with the service, he told them how the matter really stood.
 Thereupon the priests sought the death of Onias, but he fled to Egypt and there built his temple.110a: The gemara ends on a positive note, as is common with Talmudic tractates, by discussing the reputation of the Jewish community among other nations, their awareness of God, and positive attributes of Torah scholars.
 For example, Rabbi Yohanan says that studying the halakhah (rabbinic law) is as worthy as conducting the offerings in the Temple, which is the subject of this tractate.
 For the last mishnah, the gemara comments on whether God needs sacrifices and offerings.